Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 — Squawka Football (@Squawka) July 14, 2017

 Parejo never really got a chance at Madrid and moved to Getafe in 2011.
-He has since established himself as a regular at Valencia and won his first cap for Spain in 2018.
+He then established himself as a regular at Valencia and moved to Villarreal, where he won the Europa League.
+He has four caps for Spain, too.

 Van Der Vaart moved to Tottenham in 2010 and soon became a fan favourite during his two years at White Hart Lane.
 He then had spells with Hamburg, Real Betis, FC Midtjylland and Esbjerg fB before retiring in 2018.

-Earlier this year he joined the British Darts Organisation circuit and made his pro debut at the Denmark Open in May.
+In 2019, he joined the British Darts Organisation circuit and made his pro debut at the Denmark Open.

 After Ronaldo’s arrival, Sneijder was deemed surplus to requirements at Madrid and was sold to Inter Milan.
 The midfielder went on to win the Treble in his first season in Italy, and he has since played for Galatasaray and Nice.